SeanRandall/Randallreader_web/manual.md

 * remember navigation: Determines whether your chosen navigation element is retained on a per-book basis.
 Default: off.
 Note: this data is saved in the Babel file.
 * default navigation mode: Determines which navigation mode is chosen by default and, if remember navigation is off, each time you open a book.
 Choices: Characters, words, sentences, lines, paragraphs.
 Default: sentence.
 * Bable location: Determines where the "bable" file is stored.
 Choices: Reader, SD Card.
 Default: Reader.
 Note: larger book collections will cause your Babel file to increase in size.
 Read the section on the Babel file in this owner's manual to understand how this might impact you.
+* On file completion: determines whether, upon finishing reading a file, the Reader does anything else.
+Choices: Go to sleep, restart the file from the beginning, start the next file.
+Default: go to sleep.
+File sorting: Determines the order of files listed on the SD card.
+Choices: Alphabetical, date modified, date accessed, size.
+Default: alphabetical
 * Hold Time: Determines how long, in milliseconds, you need to hold down a button before it's secondary function is activated.
 Choices: 25 to 250 ms. Default, 100MS.
 * Idle time: Determines how long the Reader will wait for a button before going into deep sleep.
 Range: 10 to 300 seconds.
 Default: 30 seconds.
 * UI Sound volume: determines whether and at what volume user interface sounds are played. range: 0 (off) to 15 (loudest).